Learn ›

 Frequently Asked Questions

-CBD dosage is calculated by body weight.
-A general starting dose is 1 mg of CBD per kilogram of body weight, given twice daily.
-For a 30 lb dog (13.6 kg), that equals approximately 13–14 mg per dose.
-For specific conditions: use 2 mg/kg twice daily for pain and arthritis (the CSU research protocol), and 2.5 mg/kg twice daily for seizures.
-Always start at half the target dose and titrate up over 1–2 weeks.
+CBD serving sizes are calculated by body weight.
+A general starting amount is approximately 1 mg of CBD per kilogram of body weight, given twice daily.
+For a 30 lb dog (13.6 kg), that equals approximately 13–14 mg per serving.
+Always start at the low end and increase gradually, and consult your veterinarian for guidance specific to your dog.

-While CBD has a wide safety margin in dogs, excessively high doses can cause temporary side effects including drowsiness, mild gastrointestinal upset, or soft stool.
-The CSU clinical trials used doses up to 2.5 mg/kg twice daily without serious adverse effects.
-However, dosing significantly above the therapeutic range wastes product and money without additional benefit.
-If your dog is overly drowsy, reduce the dose.
+While CBD has a wide safety margin in dogs, excessively high amounts can cause temporary side effects including drowsiness, mild gastrointestinal upset, or soft stool.
+Giving more than necessary wastes product and money without additional benefit.
+If your dog is overly drowsy, reduce the serving size.

 Twice daily, approximately 12 hours apart, with meals.
-This matches the protocols used in all three CSU clinical trials.
-CBD is metabolized by dogs in roughly 8–12 hours, so twice-daily dosing maintains more consistent blood levels.
-For acute situational use (e.g., a single stressful event like fireworks), a one-time dose 30–60 minutes beforehand is also appropriate.
+CBD is metabolized by dogs in roughly 8–12 hours, so twice-daily servings maintain more consistent levels.
+For one-time situational use, a single serving 30–60 minutes beforehand is also appropriate.

 For small dogs under 25 lbs, the 300 mg bottle (10 mg/mL) provides the most precise measurement.
 For medium dogs 25–50 lbs, the 600 mg bottle (20 mg/mL) balances precision and value.
 For large dogs 50–100 lbs, the 1200 mg bottle (40 mg/mL) keeps volumes manageable.
 For extra-large dogs over 100 lbs or multi-pet households, the 2400 mg bottle (80 mg/mL) offers the lowest cost per milligram.

 When given as an oil tincture, initial effects typically begin within 30–60 minutes, with peak blood levels at 1.5–2 hours after oral administration.
-However, for chronic conditions like arthritis, the full therapeutic benefit often develops over 2–4 weeks of consistent twice-daily dosing.
-Do not judge effectiveness based on the first dose alone.
+For ongoing daily supplementation, allow at least 2–4 weeks of consistent twice-daily servings before evaluating the full effect.
+Do not judge based on the first serving alone.

 Yes, ABSC Organics CBD oil is safe for both species.
-However, cats require significantly lower doses and the 300 mg bottle (10 mg/mL) is the only concentration recommended for cats due to their small size and increased sensitivity.
-See the cat dosing section above for specific feline guidelines.
+However, cats require significantly lower amounts and the 300 mg bottle (10 mg/mL) is the only concentration recommended for cats due to their small size and increased sensitivity.
+See the cat serving size section above for specific feline guidelines.

 With food, preferably food containing some fat.
-Research shows that CBD absorption increases significantly when co-administered with a meal.
-The CSU clinical trials administered all doses with food.
-Giving CBD with your dog’s regular meals also helps maintain a consistent dosing schedule and reduces the chance of mild stomach upset.
+CBD absorption increases when given with a meal.
+Giving CBD with your dog’s regular meals also helps maintain a consistent schedule and reduces the chance of mild stomach upset.

 Product Recommendations

-All ABSC Organics CBD oils are USDA Organic, vet-formulated, third-party lab tested, and manufactured in alignment with the protocols used in three Colorado State University clinical trials.
-Choose your product based on your dog’s size and the dosing requirements for their condition.
+All ABSC Organics CBD oils are USDA Organic, third-party lab tested, and available in four concentrations to suit every dog size.
+Choose your product based on your dog’s weight and serving size requirements.

 | Product | Concentration | Best For | Price | With Subscription |